dkfans/keeperfx/docs/keeperfx_readme.txt

   The CD Sound tracks won't play.
 -1player
   Allows playing multiplayer maps in skirmish mode.
+  This is normally ON, so the option has no effect.
 -nosound or -s
   Disables all the sounds.
 -fps <num>